 April 4, 2018

-For now, if you are 18 or older, you are allowed to talk on your phone while driving, so long as one hand remains on the wheel at all times and the device does not interfere with your driving.
+Currently, if you are 18 or older, you are allowed to talk on your phone while driving, so long as one hand remains on the wheel at all times and the device does not interfere with your driving.
 So there is some subjectivity involved here.
 We’ve all seen people trying to make sharp turns or back out of a parking space one-handed.
-If you were to have a collision in one of these scenarios, it’s probably safe to say the phone is impairing your ability—and you could potentially be handed a civil offense penalty for Improper Use of a Mobile Phone by Operator ($35 for the first assessment; $75 for the second in 12-month period).
+If you were to have a collision in one of these scenarios, it’s probably safe to say the phone is impairing your ability—and you could potentially be handed a civil offense penalty for Improper Use of a Mobile Phone by Operator ($35 for the first assessment; $75 for second in 12-month period).

 If you are under 18, any use of a mobile phone while driving (even just for talking) is prohibited.
 The only exception is if you need to report an emergency, but even then you are encouraged to pull over.
 Use of Mobile Phone/Electronic Device by Junior Operator comes with a $100 first-offense penalty AND a 60-day license suspense and attitudinal course requirement.

-Can I text while driving?
+Can I text while driving in MA?